 Add olive oil to a large straight sided skillet over medium-high heat until shimmering.
 Add the onion, garlic, basil, and fennel seeds.
 Lower the heat, sauté until onion begins to brown, about 5 minutes.
 Add all tomatoes with juices.
 Bring to boil, scraping up browned bits.
 Reduce heat to low, cover with lid slightly ajar, and simmer, stirring occasionally, about 30 minutes.
 Remove from heat, let the sauce come to room temperature, and puree until almost smooth with an immersion blender, standard blender or food processor.
 Add the balsamic vinegar and season to taste with salt and pepper.
 Sauce can be made up to one day ahead and refrigerated.

 In a colander, toss eggplant with 2 teaspoons salt.
 Let stand 30 minutes.
 Arrange slices in a single layer on a dish towel and roll up tightly to extract excess water.
 Place aside.
-In a shallow dish, combine breadcrumbs and parmesan cheese; season with salt and pepper.
+In a shallow dish, combine breadcrumbs, parmesan cheese, salt and pepper.
 Put flour in one shallow dish and eggs mixed with milk in another.
 Coat eggplant in flour, shaking off excess.
 Dip in egg, letting excess drip off.
 Coat with breadcrumbs and place on a baking sheet fitted with a wire rack.
 Let them rest for 30 mins.

 Preheat oven to 375 degrees.
 In a large straight-sided skillet, heat oil over medium-high until a few breadcrumbs sizzle when added.
 In batches, fry eggplant until golden brown and tender, 2 to 3 minutes per side.
 Drain on a paper-towel-lined baking sheet.
 If your oil starts to look dirty, or overly filled with burnt crumbs, let it cool and switch out for fresh oil.
 Place the cookie sheets in the oven and crisp for about 15 minutes, checking consistently to make sure they don’t burn.
 Remove from oven and let cool completely.